tomd1415/schoolNeedsDevices/README.md

 - ✅ Device assignment to address specific needs
 - ✅ Dropdown selections for related entities
 - ✅ CSV upload for pupil data
+- ✅ Many-to-many relationship between needs and categories
+- ✅ Effective needs calculation based on pupil categories and overrides

-## Known Issues
+## Recently Resolved Issues

-- ❌ Update functionality for most entities not working correctly
-- ❌ Database schema has changed but create_db.sql file is outdated
-- ❌ Inconsistencies in field naming between database and code (prefixed vs. non-prefixed)
+- ✅ Routes for pupil-category and category-needs now registered in the main server file
-- ❌ Missing integration of the effective needs calculation in the frontend
+- ✅ Integration of the effective needs calculation in the frontend
+- ✅ Fixed inconsistencies in field naming between database and code (standardized on snake_case)
+- ✅ PostgreSQL query parameters are now correctly using $1, $2 format instead of ? placeholders
+- ✅ Added proper validation to prevent empty database records
+- ✅ Fixed category-to-pupil assignment functionality

+## Remaining Issues

-- ❌ Routes for pupil-category and category-needs not registered in the main server file
+- ❌ Update functionality for some entities not fully implemented
+- ❌ create_db.sql file needs updating to match the current schema_dump.sql
-- ❌ Inconsistent handling of need descriptions (short vs. long)
+- ❌ Some inconsistencies in handling need descriptions (short vs. long)

 ## Project Structure